-Yeah.
-We’re constantly modifying things and stepping on ourselves.
+Exactly.
+We’re constantly modifying things and end up stepping on ourselves.
 I think that’s inevitable.
-I think that technical people tend to have this disease more than musicians.
+I think that technical people tend to have this disease more than musicians (“featuritus”).
 Everything that can possibly go wrong in the physical domain is multiplied by a million when you’re using computers.
-I have this friend named Jaron Lanier, who you might have heard of…
+I have a friend named Jaron Lanier, whom you might have heard of...

 Sure.
 Wired magazine.
 The “virtual reality” guy.

-Yeah, he coined that phrase.
+Yes, I guess he coined that phrase.
 Anyway, Jaron used to say that if you want to be good in computer music then you have to be a hick.
 What he meant by that was that if you’re one of those people who, every time a new synthesizer comes out you buy it, you’re never going to learn how to play it!
-You have to hold onto these older guys for a while and really learn how they work, and if they don’t have the newest features, that’s okay.
+You have to hold onto these older things for a while and really learn how they work, and if they don’t have the newest features, that’s OK.

 I didn’t know that!
 I’ve had a bunch of those.
 I think physical modeling will be a huge thing.
 It just hasn’t happened yet.